 If the line appears to have several islands, like a chain, it shows someone who has a sensitive mentality; they may be undergoing personal, intellectual or mental issues.

 It tells of an unstable and restless mind, and the memory is weak.
-The subject can be unmotivated towards career goals, uncertain about their future, suffer learning difficulties, being able to think straight or even tend towards laziness.
+The subject can be unmotivated towards career goals, uncertain about their future, suffer learning difficulties, be able to think straight or even tend towards laziness.
 It can also suggest that an individual is experiencing depression.
 The chained line can change over time as circumstances shift and begin to even out.

 A square on the head line is an encouraging mark, as it protects an otherwise weak area of the line, usually representing overcoming mental stress or protection regarding an injury to the head.